b0o/obsidian-embedded-note-paths/README.md

 ## Obsidian Embedded Note Paths Plugin

-This plugin embeds the note title at the top of each note in both preview and edit mode.
-This plugin does not modify notes, and the title is not a part of the document itself.
+This plugin embeds the note path at the top of each note in both preview and edit mode.
+This plugin does not modify notes, and the path is not a part of the document itself.

 **Features:**